-The Clinical Outcome Review Programmes are commissioned by HQIP on behalf of the Department of Health England, NHSSPS Northern Ireland, the Health Department of the Scottish Government, the Welsh Government, the Channel Islands and the Isle of Man.
+The Clinical Outcome Review Programmes are commissioned by HQIP on behalf of NHS England, DHSSPS Northern Ireland, the Health Department of the Scottish Government, the Welsh Government, the Channel Islands and the Isle of Man.

 For further information please contactJenny Mooney, Clinical Outcome Review Programmes Business Manager

 For information about all current contract opportunities, please visit our procurement page.
 For specific information about contract opportunities for one or more of the new topics, including provisional dates for expressions of interest, pre qualifying questionnaires and tender returns, please visit that topic's page.